 Innovative Practices

-Over 90% of Dutch university programs are taught in English, and Netherlands ranks 4th globally for innovation.
+Over 90% of Dutch university programs are taught in English, and the Netherlands ranks 4th among the 39 economies in Europe.
 Students benefit from a 1-year job search visa (Orientation Year Visa), with industries like renewable energy and business analytics hiring international graduates.

 Aspect